 "I see."
 'It is the safest place...'
 Kuroko found himself thinking.
 Akashi had managed to get his father to book the small cafe for the day, his father being rich and all, and the owner had graciously accepted, and would only open the doors for the six boys.

-It wouldn't be that big of a deal, because Akashi would probably end up tossing scissors in their direction, scaring them off.
+It wouldn't be that big of a deal because Akashi would probably end up tossing scissors in their direction, scaring them off.

 Kuroko smiled at the thought, remembering similar days from when they were in middle school.

-'I wish things never changed.'
+'I wish things will never change.'

 Akashi turned to Murasakibara, who had just come from the shower.
 The purple haired boy's hair dripped and Akashi sighed.
 "Be sure to dry your hair properly, Atsushi."
 He scolded the treat-loving boy.